Farmhouse, 1969

 of our flower-power microbus

-packed with tomatoes safely picked.
+packed with tomatoes safely inside.

 Dumb luck?
 Providence?
 In appreciation